fedora-java/javapackages-bootstrap/README.md

 * `-artifactsPath` specifies where produced binary artifacts should be installed (`/usr/share/java` in Fedora).

+* `basePackageName` specifies package name to be used as subdirectory of artifact paths.

 * `-metadataPath` points to directory for installing accompanying Javapackages metadata files (`/usr/share/maven-metadada`).